 My research spans spatiotemporal scales, ecosystems and organisms, but centers on the coevolutionary nature of Earth and life.

-- What quantitative frameworks can help us disentangle the relative impact of co-occurring geo-climatic processes in shaping evolution of a species?
+- What quantitative frameworks can we use to measure the relative importance of different co-occurring geo-climatic processes contributing to genomic divergence?

-- How can we measure the relative contribution of neutral versus adaptive processes in diverging a lineage, and can we standardize this measure across taxa?
+- How can we standardize and measure the relative contribution of neutral versus adaptive divergence within a lineage and compare these signals across species?

-- How can we use evolutionary patterns and genomic data specifically to answer geologic questions?
+- How can we use genomic data to answer geologic questions?

 Population genetics, origin(s) of life, and the rise of complexity